-Dr. Foust’s teaching areas include broadcast journalism, journalism law and ethics, online journalism and media historiography.
-He has worked as a news videographer and editor at WYTV-TV in Youngstown, Ohio, where he also produced special projects.
-His background also includes video production and multimedia design.
+Dr. Foust’s teaching areas include broadcast journalism, journalism law and ethics, online journalism and media history.
+He has worked in television news and corporate production as videographer and editor.
 His research interests include electronic media history, technology of mass communication and communication law.
 He has written two books, Big Voices of the Air: The Battle Over Clear Channel Radio and Online Journalism: Principles and Practices of News for the Web, and is co-author of a video production textbook.
-His hobbies include computers and working on cars.
+His hobbies include listening to music and working on computers and cars.

 Ph.D., Mass Communication, Ohio University